JohnMcKechnieGC/Pac-Man/README.md

 ----

 ## Debrief: What Went Wrong?
+- Was it easy to follow the instructions for each ghost, or were the instruction sometimes unclear?
 - Did Pac-Man escape too easily?
 - How did the ghosts react when Pac-Man ate a power pellet?
 - Was it easy to keep score?
 - Were the rules of the game clear or were you unsure what to do sometimes?
+- What else did you notice?
-- How might we make the ghosts smarter?
+- **How might we make the ghosts smarter?**

 ----